spenjnb/startup-cs260/README.md

 <h3>Simon asssignment</h3>
 &emsp;Implementing the different html files of Simon helped me apply the concepts that I learned from the HTML lectures and practices.
 I was able to use most of the material from the readings which I think is really important and very helpful.<br/>&emsp;I got to practice writing on Visual Studio and using the live server tool which helps me see live what is happening as I work on the webapp.
 Commiting and pushing the work to Github creates a good personal practice and habit that I am sure is necessary when working on complex and simple proyects.<br/>&emsp;Overall, it was a great way to practice which I really appreciate, I am sure this will be useful during the creation of my own original website.
 <br/>

+<h3>Simon Service</h3>
+&emsp;Working on the service Simon assignment helped me learned and reiforce some of the concepts of wer services.
+I found the debugging tutorial very helpful too, I think debuggin in VS is better than doing in with the browser tool.
+I found interesting how we can store data in case we go offline.
+The code and the comments in the scores.html file help reinforce it.
+Going through the index.js content and reading the comments helped me undertand better how http resquests, resposnes work.
+This is still a lot of more details I feel like I want to be able to understand, but Simon has proven to be a great tool when working on my startup project.

 <h3>Learning CSS</h3>
 &emsp;Cascading Style Sheets(CSS) The tool that is used to give style to the bewsite.
 <br/>